orc-analytics/Orca/README.md

 # Orca
-Streamline the analytics, amplify the insight.
+Streamline the analytics and amplify the insight.

 ## Functionality